A downloadable game for Windows

 This is an experimental prototype.
 It is a rogue-like which will be a different game every time you play.
 It has no name, because each time you play it is a different game.

-Right now it just creates a new title, a new map with roads, region and city names and allows the player to navigate the realm with the arrow keys and enter.
+Right now it just creates a new title, a new map with roads, region and city names and allows the player to go on a unique quest.

 There are monsters that will kill the character on contact, so avoid them (or fight them if you happen to be in a version of the game that allows that).
-There is a king who will grant the character a quest.
-And there is a special item to retrieve and bring back to the king.
+There is an NPC who will grant the character a quest to slay a dreaded beast.
+Talk to friendly NPCs and other entities to learn about the history of the unique world, and to hear rumors about the locations of quest objectives.

 Randomized Game Mechanics

-Game mechanics are also randomly selected at the beginning based on a list of possible options.
-Currently there are just a few, and they are outlined in the stats panel on the upper right corner of the screen.
+Game mechanics are randomly selected at the beginning based on a list of possible options.
+Currently there are just a few, and they are outlined in the mechanics panel on the upper left corner of the screen after the world generates.
 For instance, in some games you can attack monsters, and others in which you cannot.
 If you see damage as one of the stats, then that means you can attack.
 Otherwise you will have to carefully avoid monsters at all costs.

 Another example is ranged attacks.
 If you see attack range in the stats, that means you can attack monsters by throwing a rock at them.
 Some games have an ammunition counter, while others may give you infinite ammo.
 Each game is slightly different.